0abdullahansari/LatticeInnovations/README.md

 - multer : For handlig multipart/form-data and file type validation.
 - bcrypt:  For hashing passwords.
 - cloudinary: Cloud storage for images.
-- cors: For cinfiguring cross origin policy.
 - mysql2: For database handling.
 - validator: For validating emails and phone numbers.

 ## API Endpoints
-- /register
+- /register : [POST] Register patients by passing valid psychiatrist id and patient details.
+- /details :  [GET] Fetch Hospital details by passing valid hospital id as query parameter.

 ## Installation

 To run this project locally, follow these steps:

 1. Clone the repo.
-2. Install node modules for both client and server.
+2. Install node modules.
-3. Run "npm run dev" for frontend and "npm start" for backend or run "docker-compose up -d --build" to run as docker container.
+3. Run "npm start".